-Initiated by the development of a long-term energy and sustainability masterplan, the campus will undergo the first phase of a major utilities infrastructure project this summer.
-The end result of the multi-phased project will establish a campus-wide chilled water network, new communications pathways, and additions and safeguards to the existing electrical utility system.
+Informed by the development of a long-term energy and sustainability master plan, Dartmouth is undergoing a multi-phase utilities infrastructure project that establishes campus-wide hot and chilled water networks, new communications pathways, and additions and safeguards to the existing electrical utility system.
 Major highlights include:

 - reconfiguration of the campus electrical distribution system to feed the west campus from the existing north campus electrical substation,

 - extension of chilled water piping to the Thayer/Computer Science building and Arthur L. Irving Institute for Energy and Society, as well as planned future buildings on the west campus,

 - creation of new hot water distribution between Sudikoff and the future site of the new Thayer campus expansion, and

 - provision of additional communication paths for Information Technology (IT) infrastructure.

 Phase 1, which occurred Aug. – Nov.
 2018, extended the electrical system from the north campus electrical substation near the McLaughlin Cluster to a new electrical duct bank built in front of the Fahey/McLane residence hall.
 Power for the west end electrical infrastructure was successfully turned over from the former west electric substation to the north campus substation in March 2019.